Undercutting has always been a serious concern in welding, especially in the steel welding industry.

 What happens here is that the forces of surface tension draws the molten metal directly along the edges of the weld bead and pilled it up at the center. this same way, the metal portions of the base material are also affected.

 The Undercut groove is formed where the melted base material is drawn into the weld and not allowed to wet-back properly because of its rapid solidification.
-But decreasing the arc travel-speed gradually reduces the size of the undercut and slowly eliminate it.
+But decreasing the arc travel-speed gradually reduces the size of the undercut and slowly eliminates it.

 Where only small undercut is present, raising the voltage or using a leading torch angle can eliminate the undercuts, making the weld bead flatter and improving the wetting as well.